Determinantal Characterization of Canonical Curves and Combinatorial Theta Identities: Abstract

-0.5cm Canonical curves are characterized by the vanishing of combinatorial products of $g+1$ determinants of the holomorphic abelian differentials.
-This also implies the characterization of canonical curves in terms of $(g-2)(g-3)/2$ theta identities and the explicit expression of the volume form on the moduli space of canonical curves induced by the Siegel metric.
+We characterize genus $g$ canonical curves by the vanishing of combinatorial products of $g+1$ determinants of Brill-Noether matrices.
+This also implies the characterization of canonical curves in terms of $(g-2)(g-3)/2$ theta identities.
+A remarkable mechanism, based on a basis of $H^0(K_C)$ expressed in terms of Szeg\"o kernels, reduces such identities to a simple rank condition for matrices whose entries are logarithmic derivatives of theta functions.
+Such a basis, together with the Fay trisecant identity, also leads to the solution of the question of expressing the determinant of Brill-Noether matrices in terms of theta functions, without using the problematic Klein-Fay section $\sigma$.